chasesmith95/meshcache/docs/technology.md

 ## Anchoring (V1)

+Anchoring is used...

 ![](anchoring.png)

+- ##### Proof-of-Work
+- ##### Proof-of-stake/Proof-of-Authority/Delegated-Proof-of-Stake

+### Accumulators

 ### Recursive Zero Knowledge Proofs
 Using recursive zero knowledge proofs with the genesis block, it is possible to prove that a block is in a blockchain.

-- ##### Proof-of-Work
-- ##### Proof-of-stake/Proof-of-Authority/Delegated-Proof-of-Stake

 This works with both types of blockchain and is seen in such projects as Corda.